Trials of untested Ebola drugs begin in West Africa

 “What we don’t know yet is if it will be effective against Ebola in humans.
 This is why we must do a trial,” he said.

-In Guinea, where the hemorrhagic fever first emerged deep in the jungle more than a year ago, trials of an experimental Japanese drug have begun in two Ebola treatment centers - Gueckedou and Nzerekore.
+In Guinea, where the haemorrhagic fever first emerged deep in the jungle more than a year ago, trials of an experimental Japanese drug have begun in two Ebola treatment centres - Gueckedou and Nzerekore.

 The drug Avigan, or favipiravir - developed by Toyama Chemical, a subsidiary of Japan’s Fujifilm - was created as a flu treatment.
 It was administered to a Cuban doctor in a Swiss hospital in December after he contracted the virus in Sierra Leone.
 He survived.